 The challenge for Public Accountants clients comes when they take electronic payments as revenue, but give cash or non-electronic value back to the consumer; for example, cash-back payments on a credit or debit card or refunds.

 “This needs to be tracked locally, with the adjustments made on line 2,” Public Accountants Viera said.
 “The result is that even though you’re not required to report anything on line 1a, the IRS expects you to report all receipts.
 There’s now a level of visibility available to the IRS that wasn’t there before.”

 Public Accountants recommend that Form 1099-K be tailored to resemble Form W-2 in the way it organizes and presents information.
 “Gross

-sales as reported on the Form 1099-K doesn’t have transparency on the form itself,” he said.
+sales, as reported on the Form 1099-K, don’t have transparency on the form itself,” he said.
 “The small business owner doesn’t know how the figure was generated, and can’t verify that the number matches what was received during the year.
 Going forward, it would simplify matters for the small business if the form shows all the components of gross receipts.”